 As you figure out where you’re headed with social media, first think about where you’ve been.
 Chances are, you’ve dabbled with posting content on LinkedIn and Facebook, yet failed to get any real traction.
 Here are a couple of common mistakes:

 - You Participate Inconsistently.
-You write and create a social post for a blog one month… and don’t post for another four months.
+You write and create a social post for a blog for one month… and don’t post for another four months.
 You build a Facebook Page but don’t link to it in any of your marketing communications.
 You have a Twitter account with no tweets.
-As a business owner, you consider your personal LinkedIn page to be your business page, and post occasional news about your business.
+As a business owner, you consider your personal LinkedIn page to be your business page and post occasional news about your business.

 Not only is your spotty social presence not working; it could be negatively affecting your brand reputation.
 You need a dedicated resource -- ideally a marketing professional -- who’s committed to maintaining your social media programs.